awisse/multiplication-tables/README.md

     of a misspelled newly added player name.
 A player can always be deleted by **carefully** modifying the exported JSON database and reimporting it.

+11. **For experts**: A backup copy of the JSON database is kept in `localStorage` when a JSON file is imported.
+There is presently no user interface option to recover this backup.
+A confirmation dialog will be needed as the user can easily overwrite recent results with a possibly very old backup.

 ## Why